carpentriesoffline/offlinedatasci/paper.md

-ensuring inclusion of things like images and CSS that are crucial for the proper presentation of materials; 4) only download lesson pages that have been updated since the last download; and 5) resume aborted downloads, minimizing data use in cases of interruptions to Internet access.
+ensuring inclusion of things like images and CSS that are crucial for the proper presentation of materials; 4) only download lesson pages that have been updated since the last download; and 5) resume aborted downloads, minimizing data use in cases of interruptions to internet access.
 The lessons are presented on a single unified landing page, so that users can open a single index.html file with their browser of choice and smoothly navigate to all local lessons just as if they were connected to the world wide web.

 Offlinedatasci uses the following R and Python packages for unmentioned processes: airium [@kaczmarczyk2023airum], requests [@reitz2023requests], beautifulsoup4 [@richardson2024bs4], importlib-resources [@warsaw2024implib], remotes [@csardi2024remotes] and multiple packages that are distributed as part of Python 3: (argparse, os, pathlib, re, secrets, shutil, subprocess, sys, warnings; [@rossum2009py]).

-package 1 (citation 1), package 2 (citation 2), ... package n(citation n).

 ### Installation